MicrosoftDocs/memdocs/memdocs/intune/enrollment/quickstart-enroll-windows-device.md

 In this task, you will:

 * Try out the device user experience by enrolling a device running Windows 10/11 into Microsoft Intune.
-* Try out the admin user experience by verifying the enrollment in the Microsoft Endpoint Manager admin center.
+* Try out the admin user experience by verifying the enrollment in the Microsoft Intune admin center.

 If you don't have an Intune subscription, [sign up for a free trial account](../fundamentals/free-trial-sign-up.md).